The Vermont Statutes Online

 (7) “Employer” means any person employing five or more employees and any person acting as an agent of an employer, employing five or more employees, directly or indirectly, but does not include:

-(B) This State or any political subdivision thereof or any incorporated or interstate school district.
+(B) this State or any political subdivision of this State or any incorporated or interstate school district;

-(D) Any labor organization (other than when acting as an employer), or anyone acting in the capacity of officer or agent of such labor organization.
+(D) any labor organization, other than when acting as an employer, or anyone acting in the capacity of officer or agent of a labor organization; or

 (8) “Labor dispute” includes any controversy concerning terms, tenure, or conditions of employment, or concerning the association or representation of persons in negotiating, fixing, maintaining, changing, or seeking to arrange terms or conditions of employment, regardless of whether the disputants stand in the proximate relation of employer and employee.